Administer Workload Balancing

 If you want to upload a different (trusted) certificate or configure certificate verification, note the following before connecting your pool to Workload Balancing:

-to disable certificate verification.
-If it can connect with verification off, the issue is with your certificate configuration.
+If your pool can connect to Workload Balancing with certificate verification turned off, the issue is with your certificate configuration.
 If it cannot connect, the issue is with either your Workload Balancing credentials or your network connection.
 Contact Support or see Troubleshoot Workload Balancing for more information.

 For more information, see Certificates.